matyalatte/Python-exercises-for-modders/README.md

 Also, if you learn Python, you will be able to make Blender scripts!<br>

 ## Notes
 - Finish a Python tutorial somewhere before solving them.
-[Programiz](https://www.programiz.com/python-programming/tutorial) has a good tutorial.
 - Use Python3.x.
 (There are 2 kinds of Python.
 2.x and 3.x.)

 ## How to Use